pycom/pycom-documentation/chapter/advance/cli.md

 {% hint style='info' %}
 This is the only command that does not require any additional parameters.

-All other commands require **the serial port is specified either through the -p / --port option or through environment variable ESPPORT**
+All other commands require that **the serial port is specified either through the -p / --port option or through environment variable ESPPORT**
+You can optionally specify the speed either through -s / --speed or via environment variable ESPBAUD.
+The default speed is 921600.
+The maximum speed for read operations on PIC based expansion boards & shields is 230400.
+The speed will be reduced automatically if necessary.
+{% endhint %}
 ### Special note for Expansion Board 2.0
+{% hint style='info' %}
 You will need to have a **jumper wire** connected between`P2`and`GND`to use any of the commands below.
-You will also need to **press the reset button** before running the first command.
-To avoid having to press the reset button again (for example when using a script), you can use the -c / --continuation option.
+You will also need to **press the reset button** either before running each command or at least before running the first command.
+To avoid having to press the reset button again after each command, you can use the -c / --continuation option.
 The first command connecting to the device **MUST NOT** use the -c / --continuation option.
 This is to make sure a program called _stub_ is uploaded onto the device.
 This _stub_ cannot be uploaded more than once, so you need to tell the cli tool that the _stub_ is already running, which is done through using the -c / --continuation option.
-This option is ignored on PIC based boards
 {% endhint %}